-There will be a BBO broadcast of all stanzas of the final of the SNOT and all final stanzas of either the SNWT or BEST.
+There will be a BBO broadcast of all stanzas of the final of the SNOT (and if possible the semi-final of the SNOT) and all final stanzas of either the SNWT or BEST.

 14. Playoff Qualifying Points

 14.1 Playoff Qualifying Points (PQP) are awarded to each eligible player in an eligible team provided that the player complies with the minimum board rule as follows: